AaronGullickson/soc312_project_popularity/README.md

 First clone the GitHub Classroom repository for this project.
 This should make a copy of the entire repository on your system.
 From within this repository, double-click the `popularity.Rproj` file to launch RStudio with this project.

 Second, open up the `collaborator_bio.Rmd` file from within RStudio.
 Add a paragraph (at least three sentences) to this document describing yourself.
 When you are done, commit **and push** your changes.
 Remember, that you must push your changes after the commit in order for other group members to get your changes when they pull.
-You can also run a pull command to see the descriptions that other committee members have made once they have added their descriptions.
+You should also run a pull command regularly to see the descriptions that other committee members have made .

+Its possible that you may run into conflicts if you and another group member edit the same line in this document.
+Don't panic!
+Just refer to the Canvas page instructions on how to resolve a conflict and fix it up.

+Once all committee members have submitted their bios, go to the issues page on GitHub, open up a new issue, and summon me with the `@AaronGullickson` tag to let me know you are ready for review.

 ## Assignment 2: Describing the Key Variables